noidexe/Enjin-Coin-Documentation/docs/connecting-wallet.md

 ### Approving ENJ
 Every time a successful request has been made to the blockchain, you will need to accept and sign the transaction in the REQUESTS section of your dev wallet.

-Since creating transactions will usually cost Enjin Coin or Ether, to prepare for future expendature you will need to pre-approve the Enjin Smart Contract to create transactions on your behalf.
+Since creating transactions will usually cost Enjin Coin or Ether, to prepare for future expenditure you will need to pre-approve the Enjin Smart Contract to create transactions on your behalf.

 When linking your wallet for the first time an approve transaction will automatically be created for you to sign.